borkshop/js/jspit/stream.md

 ## WIP

 - domgeon
+  - generalize "support" concept ala "floor" prior hardcode
   - interaction with adjacent tiles and/or the current
     tile: working prototypen, need to realize latent Move actions, parsing, and all that

 ## Done

+# 2020-11-03

+Had realization that `<button>` elements may suffice for input configuration: user can add buttons, domgeon can create add defaults if none exist, either way user can change data attributes to remap keys.
+(Inter)Action buttons are then just dynamic version of those static (basic movement) buttons; may need to eventually add ghost buttons to support (re)configuration of those dynamic keys regardless of whether present.

+- towards that, working prototype, unlocked latent `Move.action` support in the underlying tiles module, and simplified the input module "have" state away into a simpler "nullabe Move"
+- added additional restrictions to the interaction core logic:
+  - actor must be on the same "plane" and spatially near (less than 2 cell distance so that diagonals count
+  - planes are defined by the movement category, so "solid" in the default config; this prevents discorporated entities from open/closing doors, once the new action buttons are added
+  - added explicit `.passable`ility to the movement system, so that an entity like a door may remain "solid" when open, while not blocking movement
+- subsumed input parsing into the domgeon module, simplifying the input module down to just event handling

+Will likely do something something similar to `.passable` to generalize the space-defining nature of floor tiles, instead making them `.support` for their plane.

+# 2020-11-02

 - jspit
   - ported DLA to also use DOMgeon, and translated it from TS to JS